maxdup/fgd-tools/docs/source/quickstart.rst

 You can write an .fgd file from a Fgd object.

 .. note::
    Parsing/writing is destructive.
 Comments will be ignored.
 Include statements will be removed and have everything merged in the same fgd.
 The original structure of the file may be modified.
-The actual data about entities is untouched however.
+The actual data about entities and the inheritance hierarchy is untouched however.

 .. code-block:: python